How do I order a Strep B Test Kit?

 Can I take the test after 37 weeks?

 - If you have only just found out about Strep B – don’t panic!
-There is no problem doing the test after 37 weeks.
+There is no problem taking the test after 37 weeks.
 The only issue would be, getting your results back before you go into labour.
 If you want to speed things up, you can return the test back to the laboratory by Royal Mail Special Delivery rather than our freepost tracked label.
 However, this would be at your own cost.
 Please note – as the test is the ECM method it does need to be cultured, so the laboratory are limited on speeding the results process up.

 How much do you charge for the Group B Strep test kit?